MKLab-ITI/pygrank/docs/userguide/preprocessing.md

 you defined at different backends.

-Usefulness of cross-origin resources in demonstrated in the following graph neural network example, where its training time is sped up by 25% when `cors=True` in the constructor of the `GenericGraphFilter`:
+Usefulness of cross-origin resources in demonstrated in the following graph neural network example, where training time is sped up by 25% when `cors=True` in the constructor of the `GenericGraphFilter`: